hanseltertius/cs-50-sql-final-project/DESIGN.md

 3. `active_shops`: </br>
 We create view `active_shops` to : </br>
-&ensp;a. look at which shops in an outlet that is currently open </br>
+&ensp;&ensp;&ensp;a. look at which shops in an outlet that is currently open </br>
-&ensp;b. to determine whether or not we need to add employee into the shop
+&ensp;&ensp;&ensp;b. to determine whether or not we need to add employee into the shop

 4. `active_inventory_details`: </br>
 The reason for creating `active_inventory_details` is to look at which products that are currently in stock, as well as which shops that sell that product.

 5. `invoices`: </br>
 We need to create `invoices` as a view to look at the order details of a purchase in the shoe outlet for few reasons: </br>
-&ensp;a. to look at the trends of best selling brands or product </br>
+&ensp;&ensp;&ensp;a. to look at the trends of best selling brands or product </br>
-&ensp;b. to look at which customer shops the most in each store </br>
+&ensp;&ensp;&ensp;b. to look at which customer shops the most in each store </br>
-&ensp;c. to look at which shop has the most / least customers </br>
+&ensp;&ensp;&ensp;c. to look at which shop has the most / least customers </br>
-&ensp;d. as a proof of customer that purchases the item in the shop
+&ensp;&ensp;&ensp;d. as a proof of customer that purchases the item in the shop

 6. `maximum_order_id`: </br>
 The reason for installing view `maximum_order_id` is when we try to create order for receipt